BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 When you drive a car proficiently, you develop a sense of the vehicle's size and whether it can fit through a gap.
 Similarly, wearing nail extensions frequently can cause you to forget about them, even though they change how you interact with objects.
 Part of the allure of technology is found in the diverse opportunities it provides for unique forms of embodiment.
-Philosopher Bruno Latour posits that when technology becomes sufficiently transparent, it becomes an intrinsic part of our self-perception and our experience of the world, thereby giving rise to a new, compound entity.
+Sociologist and Philosopher Bruno Latour posits that when technology becomes sufficiently transparent, it becomes an intrinsic part of our self-perception and our experience of the world, thereby giving rise to a new, compound entity.
 Evidence from cognitive science supporting this viewpoint is substantial.
 Our enjoyment of driving stems from the fact that we transform into "the driver", a being with speed and power surpassing any land creature.
 Likewise, our delight in operating digital devices arises from the sensation of becoming a being that can converse with someone on the opposite side of the globe at a speed comparable to a lightning strike.